mohit065/rlmon/README.md

 The battle can also be formulated as a Markov Decision Process (MDP), which consists of:

 - State Space (S): Encodes the full battle configuration at any point.
-- Action Space (A): All valid moves or switches the player can make.
+- Action Space (A): All moves or switches the player can make.
 - Transition Function (P(s, a, s')): Probability distribution over next states, given current state and action.
 - Reward Function (R(s, a, s')): Scalar feedback signal indicating how good the transition was.
 - Discount Factor (γ): Weighs future rewards against immediate ones.